JakeAustwick/countr/README.md

 ###Redirects
 If you wish to track traffic through countr, it can be made to issue a redirect to an arbritary URL.
 Simply pass "redirect_url": "any_url" as a dimension, then a 302 redirect will be issued to "any_url".

+##Displaying Data
+Accessing /graph.html displays a synamically updating graph.
+The desired dimension and metrics can be specified as get parameters, as well as the time period that you wish to display.

+The graph is expressed as an <svg> element.
+Duplicating the page, then creating more <svg> elements would result in multiple graphs on one page.

 #Known bugs